roopharshit/roopharshit.github.io/_pages/about.md

 👨🏻‍💻 I'm a Ph.D. candidate at the Texas A&M University, College Station.

-🔬 My research interests are in developing and applying Deep Learning technologies to Indusrial Engineering.
+🔬 My research interests are in developing and applying Deep Learning technologies to Industrial Engineering.

+Currently I am working on Deep learning applications in Supply Chain Risk Management.